-As for the second factor, AAA-rated CLOs tend to be floating rate whereas other elements of the securitized credit market tend to be fixed rate.
-When the yield curve is inverted, floating-rate securities will offer higher yields than fixed-rate securities.
-Floating-rate securities will also not appreciate as much if Treasury yields decline (Figure 4).
+CLOs tend to be floating rate, whereas other elements of the securitized credit market tend to be fixed rate.
+Floating-rate securities will not appreciate as much if short rates decline, while widening spreads can result in substantial price deterioration due to spread duration (Figure 2).

 DEFINITIONS AND DISCLOSURES